ppwcr/my-portfolio/README.md

 ### ⏰ **Automatic Features:**

 #### **Auto-Start:**
-- Server starts automatically when you log in
+- Server starts automatically when you log in (with git update first)
 - No browser opens (server runs in background)
-- Git updates checked automatically
+- Git updates run daily at 6:00 AM automatically

 #### **Scheduled Data Scraping:**
 - **10:30 AM** - Morning data update